Best Overall Kneeling Mat

 The hard plastic outer shell provides an additional layer of protection.
 You probably wouldn’t even notice if you knelt down directly on a rock!

-The only downside to the straps is that they may chafe or feel uncomfortable on bare skin.
-Fortunately, wearing long pants under your knee pads rectifies the problem.
+The only downside to the straps is that they may chafe or feel uncomfortable on bare skin, so you may want to consider wearing long pants under your knee pads.

 - Dimensions: Not stated

 - Weight capacity: Medium size: 130 pounds; large size: 220 pounds